 James Tanner began his TV career in 2002 on UKTV Food, becoming a regular co-presenter for Great Food Live.
 He then joined BBC One’s Ready Steady Cook, and the show drew in close to 3 million viewers per episode.

 Since then he has appeared on Step up to the Plate, Saturday Kitchen (BBC1), Something for the Weekend, Put Your Menu Where Your Mouth Is, Take on the Takeaway (BBC2), Country House Sunday (ITV), Munch Box (CITV), Winner Winner School Dinner (CBBC), and resident chef on the hit ITV show Lorraine.

-2010 saw James’ career soar, with his own range of products with Matalan incorporating everything from cookware to kitchen textiles with a new range hitting the shops in 2011.
-Previously, he was a regular co-presenter for Great Food Live for UKTV Food.
-James and his brother Chris filmed their own 15 part series The Tanner Brothers, broadcast on the Carlton South West region in December 2003, and repeated on Great Food Live in 2004.
-It also ran on UKTV Style.
+2010 saw James’ career soar, with his own range of products with Matalan incorporating everything from cookware to kitchen textiles.
+James and his brother Chris filmed their own 15 part series The Tanner Brothers, broadcast on the Carlton South West region in December 2003, and repeated on Great Food Live in 2004 and UKTV Style.

-James is a regular at food festivals up and down the country, and in 2014 began work as the newly appointed Chef Director of Salon Culinaire at the Hotelympia show.
-He is also the chairman of judges for The Nestlé Professional Toque d'Or, an annual competition for young catering students.
+James is a regular at food festivals up and down the country, and in 2014 he was appointed Chef Director of Salon Culinaire at Hotelympia.
+He is also the chairman of judges for Nestlé Professional Toque d'Or, an annual competition for young catering students.

-He is passionate about using local, seasonable and sustainable produce of excellent quality.
-James was involved in the first Red Tractor Week, supporting farmers, processors, retailers and distributors who work together to maintain and raise production standards, and in May 2015 hosted the Western Daily Press Food and Farming Awards.
+Passionate about using local, seasonable and sustainable produce of excellent quality, James was involved in the first Red Tractor Week, supporting farmers, processors, retailers and distributors who work together to maintain and raise production standards, and hosted the Western Daily Press Food and Farming Awards 2015.